dkary/dfgraph/README.md

 Visualize how data flows through an R script to illuminate unfamiliar workflows and inform your coding decisions.

-Us data scientists don't exactly write beautiful production-quality code.
+We data scientists don't exactly write beautiful production-quality code.
 Let's be honest, it's more likely to be bewildering spaghetti code, and if you're like me, you've gotten to enjoy the exquisite torture of deciphering someone else's "workflow" (or your own for that matter).
-Why not profit from my past suffering with a tool to navigate this quagmire of noodly computerspeak?
+Why not profit from my past suffering with a tool to help navigate this quagmire of noodly computerspeak?

 ### Note